 - Guidance on Community-Led Local Development in European Structural and Investment Funds (June 2014) [PDF ]

-- Guidance on Community-Led Local development for Local Actors (May 2014) [PDF ]
+- Guidance on Community-Led Local Development for Local Actors (August 2014) [PDF ]

 - Development and the European Maritime and Fisheries Fund (Amended proposal adopted on 22/04/2013) [PDF ]